nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list commands
-2. KoolToDoManager shows a list of commands <br>
+2. Burdens shows a list of commands <br>
 Use case ends.

 **Extensions**